bkieselEducational/OAuth-2.0-Parameters/README.md

 * `none` - The API will not return a code or an id token.
 This is use with id_token_hint only.

 * `token` - This indicates that we want an access token for an Implicit Grant.
+> [!IMPORTANT]
+> This parameter can take multiple values, so the following are also legal settings: 'code token id_token' 'code token' 'code id_token' 'token id_token'